Lay-ke/Lay-ke/README.md

 - 👋 Hi, I’m @Lay-ke
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning cybersecurity
+- 🌱 I’m currently a devops engineer
 - 📫 You can reach me on Instagram @yhawaddoo

 <!---